dog-broad/KeyBridge/README.md

 ### 1. Set Up the Server
 1. Start the Virtual Keyboard Server on your computer
-2. The server will display a QR code containing the WebSocket URL
+2. The server will display a QR code containing connection data
 3. Make sure your phone and computer are on the same network

 ### 2. Connect the App